 Set up Goals

 Saving money isn’t always easy, especially when rent is due in two days and you are broke.
 But, as you probably know, it is also hard to save a penny when you can’t see the future.
 So, what do you do?
 Formulate a clear goal and use the tools you have to your advantage.
 A goal is essential.
-Decide how much you want to save, how quickly you want to save it—and then stick to your plan.
+Decide how much you want to save, how quickly you want to save it, and then stick to your plan.
+Remember that saving money is important if you want to achieve your goals.